 Mr. Rock is a former President of the Loudoun County Bar Association.
 In addition, he was a founding member of the Loudoun County Drug Court Program where he worked with representatives from various local agencies and the Loudoun County Circuit Court to help long time addicts overcome their addictions to drugs and alcohol.
 Mr. Rock also served as a long time member of the Loudoun County chapter of Beat the Odds, an organization that works to provide scholarships to high school students who have overcome adversity in their lives.

 Mr. Rock strongly believes that as an attorney he has a duty to improve the legal system and help the lawyers of tomorrow.
-He currently serves on the Child Dependency Best Practices Committee for the Loudoun County Juvenile and Domestic Relations Court where he works with judges, clerks and numerous agencies within Loudoun County to help improve the legal system.
-In addition he currently serves on the Judicial Qualifications Committee where his role is to interview potential candidates for judicial vacancies in Loudoun County.
-Mr. Rock is also a certified Guardian ad litem for children.
+He has previously served on the Child Dependency Best Practices Committee for the Loudoun County Juvenile and Domestic Relations Court where he worked with judges, clerks and numerous agencies within Loudoun County to help improve the legal system.
+In addition he has served on the Judicial Qualifications Committee where his role was to interview potential candidates for judicial vacancies in Loudoun County.
+Mr. Rock also served for over 15 years as a Guardian ad litem for children.

-Mr. Rock also served for 8 years as a mentor in the Loudoun County Leadership in the Law Summer Program and currently serves as a mentor for the Loudoun Valley High School Model Judiciary Program.
+In addition to working towards improving the justice system in Loudoun County, Mr. Rock has also worked to educate young people interested in pursuing a career in law.
+He served for 8 years as a mentor in the Loudoun County Leadership in the Law Summer Program and for 5 years as a coach for the Loudoun Valley High School Model Judiciary Program.